Palestinian militants fire rockets after Israel strikes Gaza

 If the violence continues, the risk of a full-blown war could increase.
 Israel and Hamas have fought four wars since the Islamic group, which opposes Israel’s existence, took control of Gaza in 2007.

-Israel has come under international criticism for the high civilian toll on Tuesday, which included wives of two of the militant commanders, some of their children and a dentist who lived in one of the targeted buildings.
+Israel has come under international criticism for the high civilian toll on Tuesday, which included wives of two of the militant commanders, some of their children and a dentist who lived in one of the targeted buildings along with his wife and son.

 In past conflicts, rights groups have accused Israel of committing war crimes due to high civilian deaths.
 Israel says it does its utmost to avoid civilian casualties and holds militant groups responsible, saying they operate in heavily populated residential areas and use residents as human shields.